paulfersi/blockchain_coffee_machine/README.md

 -> when you compile contracts-> you get the ABI
 -> when you deploy contracts -> you get the address

-I compiled and deployed them using Remix.
+I compiled and deployed them using Remix on the Sepolia testnet.